pszemraj/CASSINI_geo/README.md

 # CASSINI_geo

-for the CASSINI hackathon. **The official project repo is located [here](https://github.com/JonathanLehner/cassini_2021_nature_discoverer).
+for the CASSINI hackathon June 18-20 2021.

+**NOTE: The official project repo is located [here](https://github.com/JonathanLehner/cassini_2021_nature_discoverer).
 These are just some files from my PyCharm work during the project**

 ## Example